Is It Worth Visiting Andorra la Vella?

 Visiting Andorra la Vella’s old town, barri antic

-We’re suckers for old cities, the older the better, so we set aside an afternoon to walk around Andorra la Vella because we heard it began in the 1200s.
+We’re suckers for old cities; the older, the better.
 Any time we hear words like “Gothic section,” “old town,” or “walled city,” we get excited.

 This is the first medieval city we can recall visiting that never had walls.
-Actually, it’s a mystery to us why anyone would think Andorra la Vella would need walls in the first place.
-After all, the Pyrenees are taller than walls, and they seem to have done a good job protecting it so far.
+I mean, never.
+Then again, why would Andorra la Vella have needed walls in the first place?
+The Pyrenees seem to have done a pretty good job protecting it so far.

 Some of the streets are so narrow they’re little more than a walkway fit for people on foot.
-They may have been wide enough to permit a cart to pass through back in the day … but modern-day drivers will have a hard time squeezing through.
-(Minim’s restaurant offers traditional Andorran cuisine.)
+They may have been wide enough to permit a cart to pass through back in the day, but most modern-day drivers will have a hard time squeezing through.

 Casa de la Vall